espidev/ProtectionStones/README.md

 * ProtectionStones 1.4.2 and up:
   * WorldGuard 6.1.3+
   * WorldEdit 6.0+
+* ProtectionStones 1.4.3
+  * WorldGuard 6.2.1
+  * worldEdit 6.0+
 **Configuration**
 -------------

     ConfVer: 1
     #Protection Stones Configuration Page
-    #Protection Stones for MC 1.10 is brought to you by Dragoboss
+    #Protection Stones for MC 1.10+ is brought to you by Dragoboss and Jerzean
     #Please do not edit the ConfVer number unless told to do so in update message on spigotmc.org

     #Specify the block you want to use to protect regions.
 Use names from https://goo.gl/EBM8w5